 - 1 carrot, coarsely chopped

-- 1/2 bunch chopped fresh sage
+- 1/2 bunch fresh herbs, like parsley and sage